4paradigm/OpenMLDB/docs/en/cli.md

 Command format: `updatetablealive table_name pid endpoint is_alive`

-* table\_name: The table name
+* table\_name: the table name
-* pid: The fragment id, if you want to modify all fragments of a table, specify pid as *
+* pid: the fragment id.
+If you want to modify all fragments of a table, specify pid as *
-* endpoint: The endpoint of the node
+* endpoint: the endpoint of the node
 * is\_alive: The  node status, can only fill in yes or no

 ```